slimcoin-project/slimcoin-project.github.io/content/en/about-slimcoin.md

 ### Download Slimcoin's binaries & Source Code

 The current beta release is 0.6.
-It is fully functional, but may still contain bugs.
 You can download Windows and Mac OS binaries or the source code to compile in our ["Releases"](https://github.com/slimcoin-project/Slimcoin/releases) section.

 The source code of the latest stable version can be downloaded from the "master" branch [on Github](https://github.com/slimcoin-project/Slimcoin).